SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 5. Location, Transportation, and Installation

-Most people don’t consider that the location of your modular office may also affect the total.
+Most people don’t consider that the location of your modular office building may also affect the cost.
 As you may well imagine, the more remote your area (typically), the higher your labor and transportation costs will be.
 Prices may also depend on where the manufacturer is based, so this should enter into your considerations as well.

 Installations are typically billed as a percentage of the cost of materials.
 This will depend on the manufacturer, but generally hovers around 30 to 50%.